BU-DiSC/LSM-Compaction-Analysis/README.md

 for more details.

-This will generate a workload with 10000 inserts and 3000 queries on existing keys.
+This will generate a workload with 10000 inserts and 3000 point-queries on existing keys.
 Then, move the newly generated workload.txt file in LSM-Compaction-Analysis/examples/__working_branch/ where our API resides.

 After that, make sure that you have also compiled RocksDB.
 To do that navigate to LSM-Compaction-Analysis/ and run: